mertmr/portkill/README.md

-# PortKiller
+# PortKill

-PortKiller is a command-line application designed to kill a process running on a specified port.
+PortKill is a command-line application designed to kill a process running on a specified port.
 It provides a convenient way to free up a port that may be occupied by an application.

 ## Features